MoshiMoshi0/TTController/docs/_pages/triggers/processtrigger.md

 permalink: /triggers/processtrigger
 ---

-Triggers if any of the configured processes is running.
+Triggers if any of the configured processes is running

 ## Format